 You will be given a complete post-surgical regimen to follow on how to keep your eyes cleaned and alleviate any pain or discomfort.
 It is important to avoid swimming or getting your eyes wet for 7-10 days, avoid rubbing your eyes, and not wearing contacts for at least two weeks.
 Once the swelling subsides, you will see the results of a more rested and youthful appearance.

-To learn more about Blepharoplasty, schedule a consultation with Dr. Mark Schusterman to learn more about how this procedure will work for you.
-In our Houston facility, Dr. Schusterman will create a personalized plan to give you stunning results.
+To learn more, schedule a Houston eyelid surgery consultation with Dr. Mark Schusterman to learn more about how this procedure will work for you.
+Dr. Schusterman will create a personalized plan to give you stunning results.

 Blepharoplasty is considered a cosmetic procedure.
 However, it is best to check with your insurance provider, primarily if your drooping eye condition affects your vision.
 Dr. Schusterman offers many options of payment to make this procedure affordable for you.